Letters to Harold Edward 'Pompey' Elliott from various family members, September 1913 - September 1930 - Part 6

 when I wanted to.
 However everyone

-said the Coal strikes must be
+said the Coal strike must be

 settled soon, tho' it didnt look to